agentzh/makefile-dom-pm/README.md

               MDOM::Token::Bare         'echo "hello, world"'
               MDOM::Token::Whitespace   '\n'

-    In this example, speparators `:` and `;` are all instances of the [MDOM::Token::Separator](https://metacpan.org/pod/MDOM::Token::Separator) class while spaces and new line characters are all represented as [MDOM::Token::Whitespace](https://metacpan.org/pod/MDOM::Token::Whitespace).
-The other two leaf nodes, `all` and `echo "hello, world"` both belong to [MDOM::Token::Bare](https://metacpan.org/pod/MDOM::Token::Bare).
+    In this example, separators `:` and `;` are all instances of the [MDOM::Token::Separator](https://metacpan.org/pod/MDOM::Token::Separator) class while spaces and new line characters are all represented as [MDOM::Token::Whitespace](https://metacpan.org/pod/MDOM::Token::Whitespace).
+The other two leaf nodes, `all` and `echo "hello, world"`, both belong to [MDOM::Token::Bare](https://metacpan.org/pod/MDOM::Token::Bare).

-    It's worth mentioning that, the space characters in the rule command `echo "hello, world"` were not represented as [MDOM::Token::Whitespace](https://metacpan.org/pod/MDOM::Token::Whitespace).
-That's because in makefiles, the spaces in commands do not make any sense to `make` in syntax; those spaces are usually sent to shell programs verbatim.
+    It's worth mentioning that the space characters in the rule command `echo "hello, world"` were not represented as [MDOM::Token::Whitespace](https://metacpan.org/pod/MDOM::Token::Whitespace).
+That's because in makefiles the spaces in commands do not make any sense to `make` in syntax; those spaces are usually sent to shell programs verbatim.
 Therefore, the DOM parser does not try to recognize those spaces specifially so as to reduce memory use and the number of nodes.
 However, leading spaces and trailing new lines will still be recognized as [MDOM::Token::Whitespace](https://metacpan.org/pod/MDOM::Token::Whitespace).

     At a higher level there is a [MDOM::Rule::Simple](https://metacpan.org/pod/MDOM::Rule::Simple) instance holding several `Token` and one [MDOM::Command](https://metacpan.org/pod/MDOM::Command).
-On the highest level there is the root node of the whole DOM tree, i.e., an instance of [MDOM::Document::Gmake](https://metacpan.org/pod/MDOM::Document::Gmake).
+At the highest level there is the root node of the whole DOM tree, i.e., an instance of [MDOM::Document::Gmake](https://metacpan.org/pod/MDOM::Document::Gmake).

 - Case 2